-Operating expenses increased by \$703,475 during the fiscal year ended June 30, 2020 due to a combination of several factors.
-Source of supply expenses increased by \$413,905 overall, which was mainly driven by an increase in state water expenses of \$395,861.
-State water contract expenses paid on behalf of the City of Solvang increased by \$224,223 which was fully offset by an increase in state water contract operating revenue.
-Administrative and general expense increased by \$215,628 due primarily to an increase of \$192,768 in non-cash pension expense which is calculated and reported based on annual valuations provided by CalPERS.
+Operating expenses decreased by \$22,785 during the fiscal year ended June 30, 2021 due to a combination of offsetting factors.
+Source of supply expenses increased by \$368,965 overall, which was mainly driven by an increase in state water expenses of \$421,092, as the District opted to use CCWA credits to build up reserve funds held by CCWA rather than having them applied against current year charges.
+The balance of CCWA deposits on the District's balance sheet reflects this increase in reserves.
+State water contract expenses paid on behalf of the City of Solvang decreased by \$393,999 which was fully offset by a decrease in state water contract operating revenues as noted above.